Anne-Munition/tiltify-bitbot-gui/README.md

  * INCENTIVES
     * All donation amounts will be posted to the temp Twitch chat.
 Example: ``$10``
+    * You can set an amount threshold to make a glow appear around certain donation amounts.
+This is used to make those larger donations stand out of the crowd.
     * Enter an amount and click the ``Test`` button to send the amount to the temp Twitch chat to trigger BitBot.
   * REWARDS
     * If rewards are available they will populate in the table.